-For example, using a cash management system like SoFi Money® can help create a plan for how you want your finances to flow in the future.
-And with the vaults feature of SoFi Money, members can create separate savings funds for different goals.
+For example, using a cash management system like SoFi Checking and Savings® can help create a plan for how you want your finances to flow in the future.
+And with the vaults feature of SoFi Checking and Savings, members can create separate savings funds for different goals.
 You might create a vault for an emergency fund or, once the job situation is corrected, to set aside cash for that vacation that will be welcome after months of lockdown.

 Getting Back in the Game

 No matter how well someone plans for a potential job loss, the goal is usually to get back to being employed ASAP—and that’s a process that takes planning and organization, too.
 This may be a great time to tap into your existing network to see what opportunities might be available.
 Some experts say as many as 70-85% of jobs are filled through networking.